@synth_cinema: Horror Bites - Love and Death

 Outside the local post office (one of the few things to exist outside the cemetery) a biker gang laughs at Francesco's alleged sexual inadequacy.
 But this strange rumour turns out to be totally baseless when he falls in love with a young widow (Anna Falchi).
 In fact this is the first of several brief affairs he has with women who all have the same face.
 That is before each liaison ends in increasingly bleak ways and Francesco's madness increases.
 Is there really a connection between sexual passion and filthy graves?
 I'm not convinced.
 There is a certain sort of Gothic fantasy to the situation as things progress but that's probably less to do with the smell of death and the way it's all been photographed.

 The film is visually stunning throughout whether it's showcasing the subterranean spaces of Francesco's dwelling or the nocturnal spectacle of the graveyard.
 The production design exudes a spooky aura in scenes filled with bones and glowing candles.
-Extreme close-ups and camerawork that glides between the tombstones lends it all a sense of rotting texture.
-Supernatural lights dance beneath the trees and Memento Mori statues speak in riddles adding a nightmarish and surreal quality to it all.
-Of course this is a horror movie from Italy so it's also brimming with sudden bursts of violent thanks to some intricate special effects.
-But it's never completely dour, after all this is a film in which people fall in love with severed heads and detectives fail to notice anything wrong.
+Extreme close-ups and camerawork that glides between the tombstones lends it all a rotting texture.
+Supernatural lights dance beneath the trees and Memento Mori statues speak in riddles, adding a nightmarish and surreal quality to it all.
+Of course this is a horror movie from Italy so it's also brimming with sudden bursts of violence thanks to some intricate special effects.
+But it's never completely dour, after all this is a film in which detectives fail to notice anything wrong as people fall in love with severed heads.

 Nobody in this whole oddball story acts like a real person, whether it's the local mayor (before and after he dies) or Francesco's almost mute assistant Gnaghi (François Hadji-Lazaro) who throws up seeing a girl he likes.
 Of course the girl thinks this is kind of cute and rides off without complaining... still covered in vomit.
 Francesco himself is partly sarcastic zombie killer and partly doomed romantic.
 On learning that one potential lover is afraid of sex he rushes to a doctor and demands to have the offending organs cut off there and then.
 The only logical turn of events in the whole story is when he finally decides to leave town, but of course there's no such thing as escape.
 It's a rich tapestry of absurd moments so in a way it makes perfect sense.

-There are many of these sort of scenes in a film that's more an experience than a narrative.
+There are many of these kind of scenes in a film that's more an experience than a narrative.
 But it's always compelling rather than just being opaque.
 Perhaps it's because of Rupert Everett's deadpan delivery, or maybe it's just because each development is so unpredictable.
-There's a sense of escalation rather than just a series of strange dreamlike sequences, as can sometimes be the case.
+There's a sense of escalation rather than just a series of strange dreamlike sequences, as can sometimes be the case with Italian horror.
 In a way it's just a melancholy meditation on the nature of obsessive behaviour, but in a way it's a zany thriller about unexplained phenomena.
-It's gross and nonsensical and perhaps that's the best way to approach a genre that is often so dessicated and dull.
+It's gross and nonsensical and perhaps that's the best way to approach a genre that is often so desiccated and dull.

 4/5